-Sounds crazy I know, but those seeds you have been spitting out or throwing away all this time are actually powerhouses of nutrients!
+Did you know that those seeds you have been throwing away all this time are actually powerhouses of nutrients?

-Did you know that they contain vitamins, minerals, omega fatty acids, and other beneficial compounds?
+They actually contain vitamins, minerals, omega fatty acids, and other beneficial compounds.

-If the idea of crunching on a seed while eating fruit seems too much for you, then try tossing some them into your juice or smoothie for a delicious nutritional boost!
+If the idea of crunching on a seed while eating fruit seems too much for you, then simply try tossing some them into your juice or smoothie for a delicious nutritional boost!